zd333tmp/ciklum_gigya_test/README.md

 1. `ng set --global packageManager=yarn`
 1. `yarn install`

-Use next command in dev mode:
+Use next commands in dev mode:

 * `ng serve` for a dev server, then navigate to `http://localhost:4200/`
 * `ng lint` to lint sources